stakater/til/helm/using-helm-in-production.md

 helm init --service-account tiller      # by default namespace is kube-system, you can specify it by passing a flag --tiller-namespace
 ```

 It will create a deployment `tiller-deploy` in kube-system namespace.
+You can then install any chart through helm and check its releases by `helm ls`

 ### Multiple Tillers